 Preparing backups for application data restore

 Before we can restore application data to a VSS writer, we need the files in a backup to be prepared for a restore.
 To do this, go to Clients > Edit, select the client for the VM, and check the Quiesce Data box in the VMware section.

 The next backup will ask the VM guest OS to signal applications to prepare their data for restore before the VM snapshot is taken.
 After that the backup will proceed as normal.

 In order to restore VSS data to a VM, the backup agent must be installed on the VM.
 This will provide the means for the CFA to send restore data to the VSS writers on the VM.

-Download and run the agent software from the Software subtab.
+Download and run the agent software from Downloads.